 You can have those if you like.
 You’re welcome.

 Why doesn’t it work for me?
-I think it’s down of the coldness around the digital process.
-It makes me feel distanced from and unconnected to the results.
-There’s not enough art and soul in the process.
-I think I’ll feel differently if I randomly open a dictionary or scatter clippings from a newspaper to see what lands.
-That way I think I’ll feel more of a physical connection to the resulting names I suppose.
-Daft maybe, but that’s how it is for me.
+I think it’s down to the transactional online process.
+It makes me feel unconnected to the suggestions.
+There’s not enough soul in the process.
+I’d feel differently if I randomly opened a dictionary or scatter clippings from a newspaper to see what lands.
+I would feel more of a physical and creative connection to the band name suggestions.
+Daft maybe, but that’s how it works for me.

-So try the online versions by all means, but also consider organic ways of random word and phrase creation and see what turns up.
-Trust the universe and it just might provide.
+So, try the online band name generator by all means, but consider more organic ways of random word and phrase creation.
+See what turns up.
+And trust the universe.
+It might just provide the goods.

-In recent times there has been a growing trend for longer and more abstract names such as ‘Cellar Door Moon Crow’, ‘And So I Watch You From Afar’ and ‘Thee Silver Mt.
+In recent times, there has been a growing trend for longer and more abstract band names such as ‘Cellar Door Moon Crow’, ‘And So I Watch You From Afar’ and ‘Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band’.

-These names are really fun and require a certain confidence on the part of the artist to pull off.
-I think they show creative courage and when I see names like that I always have to check out the band.
+These names are really fun and require a certain level of confidence on the part of the artist to pull off.
+When I see names like that, I think they show creative courage and I always have to check out the band.
 Very often the music is similarly risky and ground-breaking, so your project and the name really have to match up creatively.

-This concept also helps with one of the most annoying aspects for coming up with a name, in that all the obvious ones are taken, and most of the not so obvious too.
+This concept helps with one of the most annoying aspects when coming up with a band name.
+The fact that all the obvious ones are taken, and most of the not so obvious ones too.
 These days all it takes to form a band is think of a name and set up an Instagram account.
-It’s monumentally annoying when you have a great concept/name and some pub band in Australia already has it.
+It’s monumentally annoying when you have a great concept/name and some pub band in Australia has already claimed it.
 You could take the view it doesn’t matter, and for the most part it doesn’t, but even small artists get mighty territorial and even litigious over this.
-It’s hassle and confusion we don’t need around the project.
+It’s hassle – and confusion you don’t need around the project.

 - ‘Noun, noun, noun, noun’ eg. ‘Wicker Basket Cat Farm’